League of United Latin American Citizens

 The League of United Latin American Citizens (LULAC) is the largest and oldest Hispanic and Latin-American civil rights organization in the United States.
 It was established on February 17, 1929, in Corpus Christi, Texas, largely by Hispanics returning from World War I who sought to end ethnic discrimination against Latinos in the United States.
 The goal of LULAC is to advance the economic condition, educational attainment, political influence, housing, health, and civil rights of Hispanic people in the United States.
 LULAC uses nationwide councils and group community organizations to achieve all these goals.
-LULAC has about 132,000 members in the United States.
+LULAC has about 264,000 members in the United States.
+David Cruz (journalist) currently serves as the national spokesperson for LULAC.

 Organization

 LULAC helps to promote education among Latin Americans in America.
 LULAC councils provide about one million dollars in scholarships to Hispanics every year.
 LULAC provides educational programming to disadvantaged youth throughout America.
 They help out 18,000 Hispanics every year.
 They also help Hispanics train for jobs.
 They have programs that provide job skills and literacy training to the Hispanic community in America.